Raman Parimala

 Raman Parimala (born 21 November 1948) is an Indian mathematician known for her contributions to algebra.
 She is the Arts & Sciences Distinguished Professor of mathematics at Emory University.
 For many years, she was a professor at Tata Institute of Fundamental Research (TIFR), Mumbai.

-She has been on the Mathematical Sciences jury for the Infosys Prize from 2019 and is on the Abel prize selection Committee 2021/2022.
+She was on the Mathematical Sciences jury for the Infosys Prize 2019—2022 and was on the Abel Prize selection Committee 2021–2023.